andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-15-what-changes-when-you-commit-to-writing-every-day.md

-# What Changes When You Commit To Writing Every Day

 I wrote yesterday about my first attempt at blogging, which taught me that I need a theme.
 Prompted by [Scott's book](https://www.amazon.com/Stoic-Creative-Struggling-Creatives-Passion-ebook/dp/B07464C6CP) I [identified my values](http://www.viacharacter.org/www/) and then my [Body of Work](https://www.amazon.com/Body-Work-Finding-Thread-Together-ebook/dp/B00DMCV5RK), by answering these questions:

 * What do you want to create? (books, blog posts, code, classes, software)